bugsnag/bugsnag-ruby/README.md

 Any uncaught exceptions will trigger a notification to be sent to your Bugsnag project.

+Capture Rails errors with Bugsnag's [Rails error monitoring](https://bugsnag.com/platforms/rails) solution.
 [Bugsnag](http://bugsnag.com) captures errors in real-time from your web, mobile and desktop applications, helping you to understand and resolve them as fast as possible.
 [Create a free account](http://bugsnag.com) to start capturing exceptions from your applications.